ReneStander/Spatial_Similarity/README.md

 # Spatial_Similarity
-This repository is used for the the Spatial Statistics Short course that will be presented in October 2021.
+This repository is used for the code on the Spatial Similarity content.